leeso1718/StockMarket_explainableAI/README.md

 Project Website at: https://connielee99.github.io/Explainable-AI-in-Finance/

-## Instructions on `python run.py test`
+## Instructions on Runing Model
-* This project aims to apply the Grad-CAM technique to a CNN model trained on images that represent the volatility record of Tesla Inc.'s stock `(ticker = TSLA)` during the hour prior to the market open every day to predict the stock's volatility during the market hours.
-For this mid-quarter checkpoint, our `run.py test` generates those images that will be used to train a CNN model, from a raw financial transaction record stored as time series data.
+* This project aims to apply the Grad-CAM technique to a CNN model trained on images that represent closing prices during the rirst hour of market exchange.
 * When you execute this code in the directory, it performs the following things:
-	* **Input Data**
-		* `test` target works on the data of only 1 day out of all the data we have for 2 years in total.
-Specifically, it uses the intra-day transaction record from January 15th, 2021.
-		* Data are stored as 2 separate files.
-			* The first file is at `../data/TSLA/TestData/test_20210115.csv` and covers the transaction data during the hour prior to the market open on that date.
-			* The second file is at `../data/TSLA/TestData/test_market_vol_20210115.csv` and covers the transaction data during the market hours on that data.
-This second data file includes preprocessed data of volatility for the sake of ease for this `test` execution.
-	* **Output**
-		* The execution results in 2 outputs: an image and a table.
-			* **Image**
-				* This image is a representation of all the volatility data during the hour prior to the market open on that date, generated using the technique Gramian Angular Field.
-The image will be stored in the `.png` format.
-			* **Table of Label**
+	* **Preprocessing**
-				* This table has two columns.
-One with image IDs and the other with corresponding label to that image.
-The table will be stored in the `.csv` format.
-		* Both the image and table will be stored in `../data/imgs/test`.
+	* Run every cell in `Data Processing.ipynb`

 ## Directory Structure
 * **config**</br>